karangupta-22/Image-Slider/README.md

-# Apna college
+# Image Slider
-this project is created from local machine. it is created by Karan Gupta.
+It is created by using html and css.